 To start, list all the steps of a process.
 See where there might be redundancies or inefficiencies in what you're currently doing.
 Then plot out the process and write it all down.
 This is documentation, and it's key to making the processes work, especially if you have an office that just "does it" without a formal system.

 Don't get hung up on getting it perfect.
 The first one is really a draft.
 As you start working with the process, you may find that you've omitted steps or that your "ideal" system just isn't realistic.
-It will take a few
+It will take a few iterations for new or existing processes to land the process in a way that's efficient and usable in your office.

 Tools and software